Software Development Life Cycle (SDLC) Methodologies & Phases in Software Engineering

 - Security testing

-the best way to do all this type of testing without skip is to automate them.
-For performing all this type of testing, you can take the help of the famous automation tool like Selenium.
+Automating all this type of testing without skipping is the best way to do this.
+To perform this type of testing, you can use the help of a famous automation tool like Selenium.

 In the development phase, the application is made available to the end-user.
-Many companies prepare the deployment phase. but before shipping or deliver the final product to the customer, there are some procedures and preparations of activities are involved, like:
+Many companies prepare for the deployment phase. but before shipping or delivering the final product to the customer, there are some procedures and preparations of activities involved, like:

 - Transferring ownership and licensing

 - Deploying and installing the product on the customer system